php-imagine/Imagine/docs/en/drawing.rst

 Drawing API
 ===========

+Imagine also provides a fully-featured drawing API, inspired by Python's PIL.
+To use the api, you need to get a drawer instance from you current image instance, using ``ImageInterface::draw()`` method.

 Example
 -------

-Imagine also provides a fully-featured drawing API, inspired by Python's PIL.
-To use the api, you need to get a drawer instance from you current image instance.

 ::